 Feel free to push back with your own anecdotes in the comments.
 Also, feel free to direct us to any evidence that we may not have come across or mentioned in the article.

 UPDATE: Many people have added comments here suggesting that coke is more beneficial than we make it out to be in this article.
-This may well be true, but please, try to point us to some credible scientific evidence.
+This may well be true, but please, try to point us to some credible scientific evidence (outside of gastric phytobezoars, that is).
 Anecdotal evidence is valuable here, too, but we would really like to see something more substantial.
 Photo credit: flickr user funkyah